-By omission or neglect the council's planning team failed to enable elected members the opportunity to give proper and timely consideration to representations made to the council by residents and other interested parties.
-In response to the consultation which took place in July 2013, members were evidently only afforded the opportunity to see summaries of the representations in March 2014 (nearly eight months later) at the same meeting that they were being asked to approve/adopt the Local Plan.
+- By omission or neglect the council's elected members were not given the opportunity to give proper and timely consideration to representations made to the council by residents and other interested parties in response to the consultation which took place in July 2013.
+We are not aware that members in general were afforded anything other than the opportunity to see summaries of the representations in March 2014 (nearly eight months later).
+This was at the same meeting that they were being asked to approve/adopt the local plan.
 Since it is the role of "officers to recommend and members to decide" such a process does not provide an adequate or satisfactory means by which members would be able to decide on the representations or enable them to influence how they should be treated.
-Furthermore, with such a process it is impossible for those who have made representations to be confident that any consideration could have been given to satisfying their concerns in the subsequent iteration of the Plan.

-Delaying consideration of the objections and representations allowed the Council's Officers to press on with master planning for the areas south of Warwick, Leamington and Whitnash in the face of the objections.
-By doing so they by-passed the concerns of the objectors and those making representations.
-From the evidence of the proposals in the attached copy of the memo dated 2nd November 2013 from the Chief Executive to Glen Langham, Planning Director at Gallaghers, appended as Appendix 1 we can see no evidence in the draft master plan which is the subject of this proposal to developers that proper consideration has been given to shortcomings of the draft Plan that were identified in objections and representations the previous July.
-This could be interpreted as the council engaging with and making deals with the developers/landowners whilst not engaging with other interested parties.
+Furthermore, with such a process it is impossible for those who have made representations to be confident that any consideration could have been given to satisfying their concerns in the subsequent iteration of the plan. - Delayed consideration of the objections and representations allowed officers to press on with master planning for the areas south of Warwick, Leamington and Whitnash in the face of the objections and by doing so by-passed the concerns of the objectors and those making representations.
+From the evidence of the proposals in the attached copy of the memo dated 2nd November 2013 from the Chief Executive, appended as Annex 2, we can see no evidence that the draft master plan which is the subject of this correspondence gave proper consideration to the shortcomings of the draft plan that were identified in objections and representations made in the previous July.

-Delaying consideration of the new ONS statistics on population growth.
-This will have a significant effect on:

-- i the already disputed estimates of the five years housing supply the consequence of which is that it would bring forward its achievement; and - ii on the predictions of housing need over the Plan period the consequence of which is that substantially less homes will be required to cater for the district's future needs and so less precious agricultural land would be needed to be developed.

-Consistent use of "pre-determination" as a means of quelling healthy debate of planning matters amongst elected members.
-This is in contravention of the intent set out very clearly in the plain English Guide to the Localism Act 2011 which stressed the importance of members being able to express their views on planning matters stating "The Localism Act makes it clear that it is proper for councillors to play an active part in local discussions, and that they should not be liable to legal challenge as a result.
+- Delaying consideration of the new ONS statistics on population growth which will have a significant effect on a) the already disputed estimates of the five years housing supply the consequence of which is that it would bring forward its achievement and b) the predictions of housing need over the plan period the consequence of which is that substantially less homes will be required to cater for our future needs and so less precious agricultural land would be needed to be developed. - A culture where healthy debate of planning matters amongst elected members was quelled through persistent threat of "pre-determination" in contravention of the intent set out very clearly in the plain English Guide to the Localism Act 2011 which stressed the importance of members being able to express their views on planning matters and "The Localism Act makes it clear that it is proper for councillors to play an active part in local discussions, and that they should not be liable to legal challenge as a result.
 This will help them better represent their constituents and enrich local democratic debate.
 People can elect their councillor confident in the knowledge that they will be able to act on the issues they care about and have campaigned on."
-(Appendix 2)